opennms-forge/onms-k8s-poc/README.md

 The following assumes that you already have an AKS or GKE cluster up and running with Nginx Ingress Controller and `cert-manager`, and `kubectl` is correctly configured on your machine to access the cluster.
 At a minimum, it should have three instances with 4 Cores and 16GB of RAM on each of them.

-**Place the Java Truststore with the CA Certificate Chain of your Kafka cluster, your Elasticsearch cluster and your PostgreSQL server/cluster on a JKS file located at `jks/truststore.jks`, and pass it to OpenNMS via Helm (set the JKS password or update the values file).**
+**Place the Java Truststore with the CA Certificate Chain of your Kafka cluster, your Elasticsearch cluster, and your PostgreSQL server/cluster on a JKS file located at `jks/truststore.jks`, and also the Root CA used for your PostgreSQL server certificate on a PKCS12 file located at `jks/postgresql-ca.crt`.
+Then, pass them to OpenNMS via Helm (set the JKS password or update the values file).**

 Optionally, for testing purposes, use the following script to initialize all the dependencies within Kubernetes (including `cert-manager`):